Freya Allan: Career

 Allan played a minor role in the first episode of the 2019 BBC drama The War of the Worlds.
 The same year she appeared on the front cover of Schön! magazine, whilst they were celebrating their 10th anniversary.

 Since 2019, Allan has starred as Princess Ciri alongside Henry Cavill and Anya Chalotra in the Netflix fantasy drama series The Witcher, adapted by Lauren Schmidt Hissrich from the book series by Andrzej Sapkowski.
 Originally cast as a one-off character before being recast as Ciri, she lived in Budapest, Hungary for eight months during the filming of the first series.
 Allan reprised the role of Ciri for the second series, which was produced in London in early 2020 and released in 2021 on Netflix.
 The third season began in June 2023 and saw Ciri training to become a warrior, for which Allan was trained in sword fighting.
 Allan was nominated for Saturn Award for Best Performance by a Younger Actor in 2021 and 2024 for her work on The Witcher.

 In 2021, Allan played the lead role in the horror film Baghead, directed by Alberto Corredor and co-starring Ruby Barker.
 In 2023, Allan filmed Kingdom of the Planet of the Apes in Australia, playing human character, Mae.
 Acknowledging the physicality of the role, Allan opted to perform some of her own stunts.
-While later promoting the film she refuted reports she kept the dirt make-up on as part of her method, but instead that it took too long to wash it all off.
-She was barefoot for the majority of filming and admitted to becoming self-conscious of people looking at her feet, as they ended up becoming stained with fake blood and dirt.
-While promoting the film she posted clips of her performing stunts and playing with her dirtied feet on her Instagram.
 Kingdom of the Planet of the Apes was released on 10 May 2024 and went on to gross $397 million at the worldwide box office.

 Allan was cast in director Janell Shirtcliff's horror film Triton, which wrapped filming in Greece in early 2024.
 In 2025 she was reported to be attached to play Marianne Faithfull in a biographical film of the singer.